JoseDeFreitas/CodewarsLogger/README.md

 [Codewars Code of Conduct](https://docs.codewars.com/community/rules/) for more information (especially the last rule).**

-**Although it's not prohibited, please: don't put your Codewars solutions publicly available on GitHub.
+**Although it's not prohibited, please: don't put your Codewars solutions publicly available on GitHub.**
-Keep your repository private.**

 To see additional information about the program, go to the [wiki of the repository](https://github.com/JoseDeFreitas/CodewarsGitHubLogger/wiki).